The 10-Point Data Engineering Due Diligence Checklist for 2026

 - Team Cohesion and Stability: Probe the stability and experience of the proposed team.
 High turnover is a significant project risk.
 Ask: “What is the average tenure of the proposed team members, both at your firm and working together?
 Can you provide project success rates or client satisfaction scores for this specific team?”

 - Investment in Training: Understand their commitment to skill development.
 Ask: “What is your annual budget and policy for employee training and certifications?
-How do you ensure your engineers stay ahead of new platform features and best practices?”
+How do you ensure your engineers stay current on new platform features and best practices?”

-Key Takeaway: You are hiring a team, not just a brand name.
-Verify that the individuals assigned to your project possess current, relevant certifications and have a history of working together successfully.
-A partner’s investment in its team’s education is a direct investment in your project’s success.
-This is a fundamental step when you evaluate data engineering vendors for any significant engagement.
+Key Takeaway: You are hiring a team, not a brand name.
+Verify that the individuals assigned to your project hold current, relevant certifications and have a track record working together.
+A partner’s investment in its team’s education is a direct investment in your project’s outcome, which is why it’s worth checking against broader vendor evaluation criteria before you sign.

 Evidence to Request and Questions to Ask

-To validate a potential partner’s governance expertise, you need to see tangible proof of their work and probe their methodology for handling industry-specific compliance challenges.
+Push for tangible proof of past work, and probe their methodology for industry-specific compliance challenges.

 - Industry-Specific Case Studies: Request examples of governance implementations within your regulated industry.
 Ask: “Walk us through a project where you implemented a HIPAA-compliant governance framework for a healthcare provider.
 How did you manage PHI, and what access control models did you use?”